joanne-dehnbostel/towerofhanoi/README.md

 An application of the ancient Tower of Hanoi Problem
 ***
 To Run-
--     You can use the application by adding a small number (less than 7 unless you want to be here all day) in the empty space and pressing enter,
+-     You can use the application by adding a small number (less than 7) in the empty space and pressing enter,
 -      then press the Make Move button.
 -      The first press will load the Hanoi Tower.